andrew/ultimate-awesome/README.md

 - [awesome-digital-nomads](https://github.com/brandontravel/awesome-digital-nomads) - A curated list of awesome resources, tools, communities, and tips for digital nomads who want to embrace a location-independent lifestyle.
 - [awesome-travel-hacking](https://github.com/brandontravel/awesome-travel-hacking) - A curated list of awesome resources, tools, and strategies for travel hacking, designed to help you save money, earn points and miles, and travel the world for less.
 - [awesome-teaching-about-networks](https://github.com/BrennanAntone/awesome-teaching-about-networks) - An awesome list of resources for teaching about networks and related topics.
-- [awesome-vue-talks](https://github.com/BryanAdamss/awesome-vue-talks) - A collection of vue team talks.
+- [awesome-vue-talks](https://github.com/BryanAdamss/awesome-vue-talks) - 收集的一些关于Vue的分享，A collection of vue team talks.
 - [awesome-triathlon](https://github.com/bthomas2622/awesome-triathlon) - Awesome list of triathlon resources 🏊🏽‍♀️🚴🏻🏃‍♀️.
 - [awesome-acting](https://github.com/casychow/awesome-acting) - A curated list of acting resources for TV/film and theatre work.
 - [awesome-tech-jobs-and-careers](https://github.com/celoibarros/awesome-tech-jobs-and-careers) - List of tech jobs and careers opportunities. .